mivuorin/sharp-ratings/readme.md

 ```

 > :warning: Make sure to add module resolver plugins before svelte plugin, otherwise importing dependencies won't work in Svelte components.

+> :warning: Svelte plugins `include` option is explicit, if you set it and do not also add `node_modules` folder then imported .svelte components are not transpiled.

 ## Testing with Jest